angeneris/TLAB_Fraud_Detect/README.md

 ## 4. Conclusion & Next Steps

-✅ EDA confirmed key fraud patterns, especially in transaction type and balance shifts.
+✅ EDA confirmed key fraud patterns, especially in transaction type and balance shifts <br>
-✅ Logistic Regression performed well in precision but struggled with recall.
+✅ Logistic Regression performed well in precision but struggled with recall, needs to be tweaked a bit using sampling methods <br>
-- SVM model is pending evaluation – expected to improve fraud detection
+- SVM model is pending evaluation – expected to improve fraud detection <br>
-- Random Forest will be tested for feature importance & better fraud detection
+- Random Forest will be tested for feature importance & better fraud detection <br>

 **Future Work:**
-Optimize threshold tuning to balance precision and recall Experimenting with ensemble methods (stacking models for better performance)
+- Optimize threshold tuning to balance precision and recall
+- Complete detail analysis report using multiple models to compare, noting feature importance and sampling technique to adress class imbalance and create a good balance of recall and accuracy